Durack, Queensland: Amenities

 Phap Quang Temple, a Vietnamese Buddhist temple is located in the suburb.

 Despite its name, the Archerfield Wetlands is a 150 ha greenspace precinct within the suburbs of Durack, Willawong, Rocklea, and Oxley in the Oxley Creek corridor.
 It borders the Archerfield Airport.
 The main entry point to the wetlands is via the Archerfield Wetlands District Park at 455 Bowhill Road, Durack.
 The district park replaces the former Inala wastewater treatment plant and has a number of indoor and outdoor community spaces, playgrounds with water features, and picnic and barbeque facilities.
 It is also the start of a number of walking and cycling trails through the larger wetlands.
 A direct entry to the trail network is via 415 Bowhill Road, Durack.

 Transport

-The suburb is linked to Salisbury railway station and the Brisbane CBD by bus route 100.
-The suburb is also linked to Richlands railway station by bus route 460.
+The Northern Section of the suburb, is Connected to Brisbane CBD, Princess Alexandra Hospital, Moorooka railway station, Inala bus station and Forest Lake by High Frequency Bus Route 100 BUZ.